6 Habits to Supercharge Your Next Fundraiser: Learning from the Great Canadian Giving Challenge

 Whatever the approach, everything charities do throughout the Giving Challenge will help them build the habits necessary to become better fundraisers today and beyond.

-Below we’ll walk you through six impactful habits charities have implemented in their Giving Challenge fundraisers and how you can implement these habits in your future campaigns!
+Now, we’ll walk you through how you can implement these habits in your future campaigns.

 Let’s apply this to the Giving Challenge.
 If your goal is to win the $20,000* prize, your objective will likely be related to earning more donations or acquiring new donors.
 Thus, your objective might be to acquire 100 new donors by the end of the Giving Challenge.